Fresh-Advance/oxid-event-debugger/README.md

-# oxid-event-debugger
+# OXID eShop event debugger

+Hooks on the eShop and logs all triggered events to events.log file.

+Requirements:
-Events debugger for OXID eSales 6.2+
+* OXID eShop 6.2+